-Whilst it is best practice to fully consider presence of protected species at the planning application stage, as a UK protected species, reptile surveys are occasionally made the subject of a planning condition.
+It is best practice to fully consider presence of protected species at the planning application stage, however as a UK protected species, reptile surveys are occasionally made the subject of a planning condition.
 Whilst this is occasionally preferred by applicants we generally recommend that surveys for reptiles are undertaken pre-submission – this is because should the surveys identify a significant population of reptiles that cannot be accommodated on-site, a reptile translocation exercise may be required.
 Reptile translocation carries timing and cost implications that our clients typically prefer to understand at an earlier stage.

 Pre-commencement badger survey